dandersson/ttrss-openinbgtab/README.md

 Since this is the first plugin that uses the `HOOK_HOTKEY_INFO` hook, I've commented everything rigorously in case anyone wants a sample implementation of this functionality.

+Some additional functionality was added that registers another action with corresponding hotkey that opens all unread articles in the current view in background tabs and marks them as read.
+In Chrome, this requires explicit permission to be given for the TT-RSS instance domain to open pop-ups whenever multiple tabs are to be opened.
+Until this permission is given, Chrome will hide the tabs under a "Blocked pop-up windows" icon in the address bar.
+Chrome will prompt regarding this when the hotkey is triggered and tries to open multiple tabs.

 Requirements
 ------------
 TT-RSS ≥1.7.6.